-- All students who are interested in studying abroad must attend a General Advising Session at the Study Abroad Office in Pullen Hall prior to attending an Individual Advising Session, where they will receive the official study abroad application for their program of choice.
-Architecture students will submit two applications; one to the School of Architecture and one to the Study Abroad Office.
-Please note that the School of Architecture and the Study Abroad Office have different application deadlines.
-See deadlines below.
-Upon acceptance to the program, students are also required to attend the pre-departure orientation organized by the Study Abroad Office. - You must submit an application and supporting materials to the Study Abroad Office by the deadlines published on the following website: www.ncsu.edu/studyabroad.
-Deadlines change from year to year, but generally are as follows: February 10 for the Fall semester, February 10 for the Summer, and October 1 for the Spring semester.
-Please check with the Study Abroad Office to confirm those dates. - 3 Exchanges should preferably occur in the Fall Semester. - Taking language courses in advance is advised.
-You should confer with the Study Abroad Office, as well as the Associate Dean for Graduate Studies as soon as possible for further advice. - Students must enroll in a full-time course load; 9 credit hours minimum for graduates.
+- 1 All students who are interested in studying abroad must contact and follow the procedures of the Study Abroad Office. https://studyabroad.ncsu.edu/ - 2 Interested students must discuss their plans with the Graduate Advisor and DGP - 3 Taking language courses in advance is advised.
+You should confer with the Study Abroad Office, as soon as possible for further advice.

+- 4 Students must enroll in a full-time course load; 9 credit hours minimum for graduates.
 NC State students participate in an appropriate level studio at the host institution.
 At some institutions, studios are not conducted in English.
 In this case students who do not speak the language of the host country will be permitted to participate, but will be required to enroll in a 3 credit intensive language course for the duration of their semester abroad.
 Students also enroll in ARC 589, Travel Study.
-Other classes may be taken as language skills permit. - 6 NCSU students attend the host institution from the beginning of the semester to the Christmas/New Year's break, regardless of whether this constitutes the end of the semester at the host institution. - Participating students are expected to make travel arrangements on their own.
+Other classes may be taken as language skills permit. - 5 Participating students make travel arrangements on their own.
 It may be possible to exchange furnished accommodations on their own initiative.
-However, the Study Abroad Office will go over this kind of information at the mandatory pre-departure orientation. - 8 NC State students pay tuition at NC State and are not charged tuition by the host institution. - 9 If you have any specific questions about the semester exchange programs, please contact the Study Abroad Office at 515-2087.
+However, the Study Abroad Office will go over this kind of information at the mandatory pre-departure orientation. - 6 NC State students pay tuition at NC State and are not charged tuition by the host institution.

+If you have any specific questions about the semester exchange programs, please contact the Study Abroad Office.